7.62×51mm NATO: Development

 Work that would eventually develop the 7.62×51mm NATO started just after World War I when the large, powerful .30-06 Springfield cartridge proved difficult to adapt to semi-automatic rifles.
 A less powerful cartridge would allow a lighter firing mechanism.
-At the time the most promising design was the .276 Pedersen.
+At the time, the most promising design was the .276 Pedersen.
 When it was eventually demonstrated that the .30-06 Springfield was suitable for semi-automatic rifles, the .276 Pedersen was dropped.

-Thus when war appeared to be looming again, only a couple of decades later, the .30-06 Springfield was the only round available, and the M1 Garand provided U.S. troops with greater firepower than their bolt action-armed opponents.
+Thus, when war appeared to be looming again, only a couple of decades later, the .30-06 Springfield was the only round available, and the M1 Garand provided U.S. troops with greater firepower than their bolt action-armed opponents.
 The Garand performed so well that the U.S. saw little need to replace it during World War II, and the .30-06 Springfield served well beyond the Korean War and into the mid-1950s.
 The .30-06 Springfield was officially replaced by the 7.62 NATO M14 in 1957.

 During the 1940s and early 1950s, several experiments were carried out to improve the M1 Garand semi-automatic rifle.
-One of the most common complaints was the limited-capacity, eight-round en-bloc clip, and many experimental designs modified the weapon with a detachable box magazine.
+One of the most common complaints was the limited-capacity eight-round en-bloc clip, and many experimental designs modified the weapon to use a detachable box magazine.
 Springfield Armory's T20 rifle was a fully automatic version.
 Though not adopted, experience with a fully-automatic Garand laid the groundwork for its replacement.
 The test program continued for several years, including both the original .30-06 Springfield round and experimental cartridges.

 T65 series experimental cartridges

 During the 1940s, the .300 Savage became the basis for experiments on behalf of the U.S. Military that resulted in the development of the T65 series of experimental cartridges.
 The original experimental case design by the Frankford Arsenal was designated the T65 and was similar to the .300 Savage case, but with less taper.
-The experimental cases were made from standard .30-06 Springfield cases which gave a little less capacity than standard .300 Savage cases because the Frankford Arsenal cases had slightly thicker case walls.
-The later T65 iterations were made from shortened .30-06 Springfield cases and were longer compared to the original T65 case as the .300 Savage has a shorter case length than the resulting 7.62 NATO.
+The experimental cases were made from standard .30-06 Springfield cases, which had slightly less capacity than standard .300 Savage cases because the Frankford Arsenal cases had slightly thicker case walls.
+The later T65 iterations were made from shortened .30-06 Springfield cases and were longer compared to the original T65 case, as the .300 Savage has a shorter case length than the resulting 7.62 NATO.
 The resulting cartridges provided a ballistic performance roughly equal to the U.S. military .30-06 Springfield 1906 pattern M1906 and 1938 pattern M2 service cartridges.
 Over forty years of technical progress in the field of propellants allowed for similar service cartridge performance – firing a 147 gr bullet at 2750 ft/s with 2468 ftlbf muzzle energy – from a significantly shorter, smaller case with less case capacity.
 The eventual result of this competition was the T44 rifle.